AnonymerNiklasistanonym/RaspiForBeginners/README.md

 Because of the Secure Shell protocol you can do even more cool things.

-One of them is to remotely control the whole file system of your Raspberry Pi from for example your WINDOWS computer over a program named FileZilla.
+One of them is to remotely control the whole file system of your Raspberry Pi from for example your Windows computer over a program named FileZilla.

 What do you need to do that you can do this?